-The Company also continued to advance a land acquisition programme, which commenced in 2014 with plans to acquire approximately 800 hectares of rural land for the production scenario in the PFS, with assistance from ProNicaragua, the official investment and export agency of the Government of Nicaragua in documenting surface titles.
+The Company also continued to advance a land acquisition programme, which commenced in 2014 with plans to acquire approximately 800 hectares of rural land for the production scenario in the PFS.
 Offers to purchase have been made to all landowners.
 As of the date of this MD&A, 30% of the landowners had signed option agreements ("Option Agreements") whereby the Company has paid 10% of the purchase consideration for the right to acquire the land by paying the balance of 90% of the purchase consideration within two years.
 While the Company's rights to purchase the land under the Option Agreements began to expire in 2017, the Option Agreements contain provisions that provide the Company with a right to renew.

-Meanwhile, as at December 31, 2017, the Company had fulfilled the requirements of an Environmental and Social Action Plan ("ESAP") in accordance with the performance standards (the "IFC Performance Standards") of the International Finance Committee ("IFC") for the Company's activities during the exploration phase, as agreed to with IFC in conjunction with its equity investment in the Company.
+Meanwhile, as at March 31, 2018, the Company had fulfilled the requirements of an Environmental and Social Action Plan ("ESAP") in accordance with the Performance Standards (the "IFC Performance Standards") of the International Finance Committee ("IFC") for the Company's activities during the exploration phase, as agreed to with IFC in conjunction with its equity investment in the Company.
 The Company's fulfilment of the ESAP items, to the satisfaction of the IFC, is establishing the basis for the sustainability of a future mine at the La India Project, whose development is subject to obtaining all required permits and compliance with IFC Performance Standards applicable to that stage.
 Implementation of the IFC Performance Standards helps Condor manage and improve its environmental and social performance through an outcomes-based approach and also provide a solid base from which the Company may enhance the sustainability of its business operations and provides benefits for its shareholders.
 The IFC's Environmental and Social Team continues to provide technical support and guidance to the La India Project in order that it is positioned for the next stage of development.
-As of the date hereof, the IFC holds approximately 7.33% of the issued and outstanding Ordinary Shares.
+As of the date hereof, the IFC holds approximately 6.70% of the issued and outstanding Ordinary Shares.

-Highlights of the twelve months ended December 31, 2017 are as follows.
+Highlights of the three months ended March 31, 2018 are as follows.